nhopem/nhopem.github.io/README.md

 [My Portfolio](https://nataliehm.myportfolio.com)
 <br>
 <h1> Using DataWrapper </h1>
 The following two charts were made in data wrapper.
 I took data from Lehigh's Office of Institutional Research & Strategic Analysis website.
 Lehigh is one of the only Universities in the United States that has admissions information readily available on their website.
+The "Other" section includes admissions in programs such as the Education program and the "Intercollegiate Programs" includes programs such as the IDEAS program.
 <iframe title="Lehigh Enrollment Fall 2020" aria-label="chart" id="datawrapper-chart-HR2IL" src="https://datawrapper.dwcdn.net/HR2IL/3/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="592"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>
 <br>